TheEnggs/Laeyrd/README.md

 * ☁️ **Sync your setup** using your GitHub account (coming online gradually)

 All inside VS Code.
 No JSON, no config hunting, no “where does this fork store `settings.json`?” pain.

 ---

-You want a “known quirks” section so users don’t open 500 issues for things you can’t fully control.
-Sensible for once.

-Here’s a clean section you can bolt under your “How To Use” in the marketplace README.

----